 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

 Following the most recent government guidelines about coronavirus advising social distancing, I now offer phone or online sessions.

 I work with people who, at some point in their life, find it difficult to cope on their own with problems they encounter in living.
 I offer both time-limited and open-ended therapy, depending on the concerns that bring you to counselling.
-These may vary in nature and intensity and can be experienced as a blockage, loss, conflict or a sense of confusion.
+These may vary in nature and intensity and can be experienced as anxiety, relationship or family issues, panic, feeling sad, confused or depressed.
 My primary concern in therapy is to create a warm and respectful relationship that would help you to feel safe to express your concerns as openly as you can.
 I do not diagnose, appraise or judge.
 Rather, I try to understand the story you tell about your problems so that we can find new ways of understanding and coping with difficulties and distress.
 My approach is informed by various bodies of therapeutic knowledge, all of which emphasise the importance of collaborative work towards achieving greater clarity about your experiences, values and what you are prepared to do to live a more meaningful and satisfying life.

 With my former academic interest in social anthropology/cultural studies and my personal experience of living in different cultures, I developed a keen interest in how people negotiate their complex feeling of belonging and reshape their sense of identity.
 I enjoy working with people from diverse cultural background, and I offer therapy in English as well as in Serbian, Bosnian or Croatian.

-If you would like to discuss the possibility of coming to see me, get in touch by email (email@example.com) or phone (07910 56 96 06) so that we can arrange our initial session.
+If you would like to discuss the possibility of having therapy with me, get in touch by email (email@example.com) or phone (07910 56 96 06) so that we can arrange our initial session.

 Training, qualifications & experience